HIPAA Privacy Notice

 Requires the collection and reporting of the Social Security Number (or Medicare Health Insurance Claim Number “HICN”) from active covered individuals.
 Active covered individuals are:

-- employees and covered family members age 45 to 64,
+- employees and covered family members age 45 and older,

 - employees and covered dependents who receive kidney dialysis or have had a kidney transplant, and